Diploma in Music Performance - Victoria Conservatory of Music

 How to Apply

 Applications are for September or January intake.
 Applicants will pay an application fee and submit an application form to both the Victoria Conservatory of Music and Camosun College.
-Contact [email protected] for details.
+Contact the Postsecondary department for details.

 When you apply you will need to submit proof that you meet the following admission requirements.